ropensci-archive/rtimicropem/README.md

 -   and information about the device (filter ID, version of the software, etc).
 This is a lot of information, compiled in a handy csv format that is optimal for not loosing any data along the way, but not practical for analysis.

-Therefore, the `ammon` package offers a R6 class called `micropem` for storing the information, that will be easier to use by other functions.
+Therefore, the `micropem` package offers a R6 class called `micropem` for storing the information, that will be easier to use by other functions.
 The class has fields with measures over time and a field that is a list containing all the information located at the top of the MicroPEM output file, called `settings`.
 Here is a picture of a RTI MicroPEM output file showing how the information is stored in the R6 class.

 ![alt text](vignettes/outputRTI.png)